name-finder/name-finder/README.md

 # Neuname Name API

+Age distribution (based on name and optionally sex)

+and gender (based on name and optionally age)

-Age distribution and gender of first names
+of first names

 search for first names based on their characteristics